Methodology

 • qualified teacher status (QTS)

-The number of staff with each of the qualifications is reported in the underlying data of the statistics publication along with the number of providers (and numbers of children attending those providers) with at least one graduate level member of staff (EYPS, EYTS and QTS).
+The number of staff with each of the qualifications (grouped together where appropriate) is reported in data file 8 and the number of providers (and numbers of children registered at those providers) with at least one accredited graduate staff member (EYPS, EYTS and QTS) is reported in data file 9.

 5. Data quality